Table of Contents:

 The flatlock stitch is especially appreciated for its decorative or technical finishes, notably in sportswear or knit projects.

-- Stabilizes jersey
+- Stabilizes jersey fabric

 - Prevents edge waviness

-- Allows handling of soft materials
+- Allows handling of soft fabrics

 - Offers controlled decorative effects